Nuitka/Nuitka-website/posts/bksahus-gsoc-wrap-up.rst

 * "any": `PR #246 <https://github.com/Nuitka/Nuitka/pull/246>`
     * `nuitka.nodes.BuiltinAnyNodes` node added to optimize the "any" built-in.
-    * Developed an algorithm to predict the "any" for arguments having repeative values at compile time.
+    * Developed an algorithm to predict the "any" for arguments having repetitive values at compile time.
       For example::

          any([0]*255) -> False